IAdmObjectSnapshot

 • Get()

-• Gets the value for a property by name.
+• Gets the value of a property by name.

 • GetEx()

-• Gets the value for a single or multi-valued property by name.
+• Gets the value of a single or multi-valued property by name.

 • Put()

-• Sets a value for a given property by name.
+• Sets a value of a property by name.

 • PutEx()

-• Sets a value for a single or multi-valued property by name.
+• Sets a value of a single or multi-valued property by name.

 Properties